 Officers of Era Group serve at the pleasure of the Board of Directors.
-The name, age and offices held by each of the executive officers of Era Group as of March 3, 2017 were as follows:
+The name, age and offices held by each of the executive officers of Era Group as of March 5, 2018 were as follows:

-Name Age Position Christopher S. Bradshaw 40 President and Chief Executive Officer since November 2014 and Chief Financial Officer from October 2012 to September 2015.
+Name Age Position Christopher Bradshaw 41 President and Chief Executive Officer since November 2014 and Chief Financial Officer from October 2012 to September 2015.
 Mr. Bradshaw was appointed a director of the Company in February 2015.
 He served as the Company's Acting Chief Executive Officer from August 2014 to November 2014.
 From 2009 until 2012, Mr. Bradshaw served as Managing Partner and Chief Financial Officer of U.S. Capital Advisors LLC, an independent financial advisory firm.
 Prior to co-founding U.S. Capital Advisors, he was an energy investment banker at UBS Securities LLC, Morgan Stanley & Co., and PaineWebber Incorporated.
 Additionally, Mr. Bradshaw is an officer and director of certain Era Group joint ventures and subsidiaries.
-Shefali A. Shah 45 Senior Vice President, General Counsel and Corporate Secretary since March 2014.
-Ms. Shah served as our Acting General Counsel and Corporate Secretary from February 2013 through February 2014.
-From June 2006 to January 2013, Ms. Shah held several positions with Comverse Technology, Inc., including Senior Vice President, General Counsel and Corporate Secretary.
-Prior thereto, Ms. Shah was an associate at Weil Gotshal & Manges LLP from September 2002 to May 2006 and Hutchins, Wheeler & Dittmar, P.C. from September 1996 to September 2002.
-Andrew L. Puhala 47 Senior Vice President, Chief Financial Officer since September 2015.
-From January 2013 to September 2015, Mr. Puhala served as the Senior Vice President and Chief Financial Officer of American Electric Technologies, and from October 2011 to September 2012, he served as Vice President and Chief Financial Officer of AccessESP.
-Between 1996 and 2011, Mr. Puhala served in several finance, accounting, treasury and tax roles at Baker Hughes Incorporated including Vice President Finance - Corporate Development, Vice President Finance - Middle East, Division Controller - Centrilift and Assistant Treasurer.
-Stuart Stavley 44 Senior Vice President, Operations and Fleet Management since October 2014.
+Stuart Stavley 45 Senior Vice President, Operations and Fleet Management since October 2014.
 From October 2012 to October 2014, Mr. Stavley served as the Company's Senior Vice President - Fleet Management, and from October 2010 to October 2012, he served as Vice President - Fleet Management.
 From September 2008 through October 2010, he served as the Company's Director of Technical Services and from September 2005 through September 2008 as the Company's Director of Maintenance.
 He began with the Company in 1993 and prior to September 2005 also served as Chief Inspector and Field AMT.
-Paul White 42 Senior Vice President, Commercial since October 2014.
+Paul White 43 Senior Vice President, Commercial since October 2014.
 From October 2012 to October 2014, Mr. White served as the Company's Senior Vice President - Domestic, and from August 2010 to October 2012, he served as Vice President, General Manager Gulf of Mexico.
 Mr. White served as the Company's General Manager of Era Training Center LLC from September 2008 to August 2010 and the Company's Director of Training from 2007 to 2010.
 Previously Mr. White served in various roles for the Company including Pilot, Check Airman, Senior Check Airman and Assistant Chief Pilot CFR Part 135.
-Jennifer Whalen 43 Vice President and Chief Accounting Officer since August 2013.
-From April 2012 to August 2013, Ms. Whalen served as the Company's Controller.
+Jennifer Whalen 44 Senior Vice President, Chief Financial Officer since February 2018.
+From June 2017 to February 2018, Ms. Whalen served as the Company's Vice President, Acting Chief Financial Officer, from August 2013 to June 2017, served as Vice President and Chief Accounting Officer, and from April 2012 to August 2013, served as the Company's Controller.
 From August 2007 to March 2012, Ms. Whalen served in several capacities at nLIGHT Photonics Corporation, including as Director of Accounting.
 Prior to these roles, Ms. Whalen served as the Manager of Accounting at InFocus Corporation for just over two years.
 Ms. Whalen started her career in the assurance practice with PricewaterhouseCoopers LLP.